 4. Everyone Gets 4 Weeks of Vacation

-Croatians typically go to the coast for at least 2 of their 4 weeks, and some use almost all of it at once to have a wonderful stay by the Adriatic each summer!
+Croatians typically go to the coast for at least 2 of their 4 weeks, and many use almost all of it at once to have a wonderfully long stay by the Adriatic each summer!

 5. Making Even More Vacation Time